Prag8855/aab/frontend/content/guides/leaving-germany.md

 ### Stocks and ETFs

-Usually, there is **no exit tax** on your stocks and ETFs.[^30]
+Usually, there is **no exit tax** on your stocks and ETFs.[^30] You only pay the [capital gains tax](/glossary/Kapitalertragsteuer) when you sell.

 You must pay an exit tax if...[^20]

-- You own at least 1% of a company, or you invested at least €500,000 in a single ETF[^32]
+- You invested at least €500,000 in a single ETF or you own at least 1% of a company[^32]
 - and you lived in Germany for 10 years
 - and you move out of Germany

-For example, if you invest €500,000 in the iShares MSCI World, you must pay an exit tax.
-If you invest €250,000 in two different ETFs, there is no exit tax.
-If you invested €400,000 in one ETF, and it's now worth €500,000, there is no exit tax.[^34]
+> **Example 1:** While you lived in Germany, you invested €500,000 in the iShares MSCI World ETF.
+You must pay an exit tax.

+> **Example 2:** You invest €250,000 in two different ETFs.
+There is no exit tax, because you did not invest €500,000 in a single ETF.

+> **Example 3:** You invest €400,000 in one ETF, and it's now worth €500,000.
+There is no exit tax, because the *purchase price* must be above €500,000.[^34]

 ### Cryptocurrency